Home

 What's Next?

-Will the EU effectively enforce this regulation, or will the decentralized nature of cryptocurrencies prevail?
-Only time will tell.
-Stay tuned for updates as this developing story unfolds.
+Will the EU successfully enforce this controversial regulation, or will the decentralized ethos of cryptocurrencies triumph?
+Time will reveal the outcome.
+Keep an eye out for updates as this story evolves.